djthorpe/go-rotel/README.md

 state_color: true
 ```

-## Contributions
+## Contributions, etc

 Contributions are welcome.
 Please raise an issue or pull request on the GitHub repository.
+The limitations at the me moment are,

+  * Only one amplifier and serial port can be controlled
+  * Only the power, volume and source are exposed (it wouldn't be difficult to expose   more controls).
+These are the other controls which could be added:
+    * ROTEL_FLAG_MUTE
+	  * ROTEL_FLAG_BASS
+	  * ROTEL_FLAG_TREBLE
+	  * ROTEL_FLAG_BALANCE
+	  * ROTEL_FLAG_BYPASS
+	  * ROTEL_FLAG_SPEAKER
+	  * ROTEL_FLAG_DIMMER
+  * Code is only tested on an A12 amplifier, but should work on other models